mozilla/gecko-dev/testing/docs/automated-testing/index.rst

    the test.
 The letter in parentheses identifies the actual test suite.
 Name
    Common name used when referring to the test suite.
-File type
-   When adding a new test, you will generally create a file of this type in the source tree and then declare it in a manifest or makefile.
 Platform
    Most test suites are supported only on a subset of the available plaforms and operating systems.
 Unless otherwise noted: